NIRCam Time-Series Observation Recommended Strategies

 The following "best practices" for NIRCam time-series observations (TSOs) are procedures recommended as being correct or most effective in addressing key issues in observation planning for most science cases.
 Such issues include (1) balancing long wavelength (LW) and short wavelength (SW) exposure times and filter choices, (2) avoiding saturation, and (3) dealing with target acquisition requirements and limitations.
 In addition, data volume may be an issue for long NIRCam TSO observations, and may require adjusting readout pattern and number of groups to avoid over-filling the solid state recorder (SSR).
 Finally, most TSOs are time critical observations and require a continuous data collection on-target between particular times.
 Therefore, most TSOs including observations of exoplanet transits, secondary eclipses, stellar occultations by solar system minor bodies should have timing constraints along with the relevant instrument setting.

 JWST NIRCam offers 2 observing modes for precision NIRCam TSO observationstime-series imaging and grism time series.
 The unique features of all TSOs are long observing times, lack of dithering, and target acquisition to improve calibration stability.
 Observations using these modes can be specified using APT templates for time-series imaging and grism time series.
-In the former, both the short wavelength (SW) and long wavelength (LW) channels are configured for photometry, while for grism time series, the SW channel is configured for photometry and the LW channel is configured with the slitless grism.
+In the former, both the short wavelength (SW) and long wavelength (LW) channels are configured for photometry, while for grism time series, the SW channel is configured for photometry or spectroscopy (via the Dispersed Hartmann Sensor (DHS), see NIRCam Short Wavelength Grism Time Series) and the LW channel is configured with the slitless grism.
 In both modes, the SW channel may be configured for normal imaging or with one of NIRCam's weak lenses (only the TSO templates offer this option).
 In both templates SW and LW detectors will be configured using the same readout pattern and exposure time parameters (e.g., Ngroups, Nints), as well as subarray dimensions.

-Example Exposure Time Calculator (ETC) workbooks for TSOs and detailed planning templates for NIRCam TSO observations are accessible from these articles (and their child pages): NIRCam Grism Time-Series Observations of GJ 436b and NIRCam Time-Series Imaging of HAT-P-18 b.
+Example Exposure Time Calculator (ETC) workbook for TSOs and detailed planning template for NIRCam TSO observations are accessible from this article (and child pages): NIRCam Grism Time-Series Observations of GJ 436b

 Observers are encouraged to make use of the PandExo tool specifically for grism time-series spectroscopy.
 PandExo uses the ETC Pandeia engine, but provides built-in functionality relevant for planning spectroscopy of transiting exoplanets with JWST.
 When employing PandExo, observers have two options: (1) determine optimal observing settings via the Groups & Integrations Calculator, and/or compute expected precision of JWST observations with the same optimal settings and compare to theoretical transmission or emission spectra via PandExo's New JWST Calculation